mapbender/mapbender/docs/workflows/requestresponse.md

 Manager modules are plain Symfony controller classes.
-To ensure their routes are prefixed with /manager - or whatever prefix is configured for the manager bundle - you should not use the Sensio\\FrameworkExtraBundle\\Configuration\\Route annotation, but the special FOM\\ManagerBundle\\Configuration\\Route annotation.
+To ensure their routes are prefixed with /manager - or whatever prefix is configured for the manager bundle - you should use the special FOM\\ManagerBundle\\Configuration\\Route attribute.
-Actually, that annotation class is not so special after all, but it enables the ManagerBundle to enforce the prefix.
+It enables the ManagerBundle to enforce the prefix.

-It is best practice to use the Route annotation under a different name to make it visually easier to debug the controller for the use of the right annotation:
+It is best practice to use the Route attribute under a different name to make it visually easier to debug the controller for the use of the right attribute:

 ```php
     <?php